bibekpaudyal1/DocGPTWithLLMAndRAG/llm-rag-with-bibek/README.md

 https://ollama.com/download

-3. run the app.py python file with streamlit app
+3. run the app.py python file with streamlit app sreamlit run app.py

+srea
-if you face any diffuculites you can contact me at bibekpaudyal5@gmail.com
+if you face any errors you can contact me at bibekpaudyal5@gmail.com